aurelius-in/TALON/docs/design/Observability.md

 - Share observability metrics and insights with stakeholders to drive data‑driven decisions.
 - Evaluate new tooling (e.g., telemetry libraries, anomaly detection) and update the observability stack as needed.

----

-This Observability Plan provides a baseline for measuring, monitoring and improving the TALON platform.
-By defining clear indicators, objectives and visualisation requirements, it enables teams to detect issues early, respond quickly and iterate on reliability and performance over time.